sanjay-dilip/letterboxd-sentiment-api/README.md

 ## Summary

 This project builds a complete sentiment analysis system for Letterboxd reviews using both a TF-IDF baseline and a DistilBERT transformer.
-It handles noisy rating-based labels with strict filtering and includes a small human-labeled set for real evaluation.
+It handles noisy rating-based labels with strict filtering and includes a small human-labelled set for real evaluation.
 Everything is served through a FastAPI backend with endpoints for text analysis, movie summaries, and comparisons.